-The magazine release can be reversed for either right- hand or left-hand shooters.
+The magazine release can be reversed for either right-handed or left-handed shooters.
 It’s a bit triangular in shape and has serrations on it for a positive, tactile feel.
 I can easily reach it with my thumb without having to adjust my grip at all.
-The slide stop lever is fully ambidextrous and very conveniently placed towards the rear of slide.
+The slide-stop lever is fully ambidextrous and very conveniently placed towards the rear of slide.
 This makes releasing the slide one-handed extremely easy.
-In fact, I don’t think I have ever used a slide release this easy before in my life.
+In fact, I don’t think I have ever used a slide release this easily before in my life.

 The slide serrations are comfortable and the slide racks easily with one exception; the magazine springs come from the factory extremely stiff.
 Consequently, when you have a fully-loaded magazine inserted in the mag well, and the slide is in battery, the upward pressure from the magazine spring makes racking the slide a bit more difficult.
 It’s doable, but a little stiff.

-I really like how SIG made a cut in the bottom of the grip to allow the user to grab the magazine and pull it from the magazine well more easily in the event that debris is preventing the magazine from dropping freely.
+I really like how SIG made cutouts in the bottom of the grip to allow the user to grab the magazine and pull it from the magazine well more easily in the event that debris is preventing the magazine from dropping freely.
 It’s a nice touch that I wish more manufacturers would pay attention to.
 The texturing on the frame is very nice; not too aggressive, but allows for a very secure grip.
-It’s very similar to a sandpaper style grip tape.
+It’s very similar to a sandpaper-style grip tape.

 There is nothing more irritating than picking up a >$500 gun from a major manufacturer only to find that the trigger is terrible.
 You would think that companies would try to get it right the first time, rather than rush the pistol to market only to have to fix it later.
-And even after the fix still have a third party manufacturer make a better upgrade kit that makes their stock trigger look like a Pinto sitting next to 1967 Mustang Shelby Cobra…I’m looking at you Smith and Wesson… seriously.
+And even after the fix still have a third-party manufacturer make a better upgrade kit that makes their stock trigger look like a Pinto sitting next to 1967 Mustang Shelby Cobra…I’m looking at you Smith & Wesson…seriously.
 I am happy to report that SIG decided to get it right the first time, producing a trigger that has very little take-up, minimal over-travel, and a nice, short reset.
 The break is crisp and clean.
-SIG lists the trigger weight at 5.5 to 7.5 lbs.
-I measured the pull weight with my trigger scale and it broke consistently around 5.5 – 6.0 lbs.
+SIG lists the trigger pull at 5.5 to 7.5 lbs.
+I measured the pull weight with my trigger scale and it broke consistently around 5.5-6.0 lbs.
 I took 20 measurements and got the following results

 Min: 5.5 lbs Mean: 5.75 lbs Mode: 5.5 lbs (12/20 observations)